ccmbioinfo/ccm_benchmate/docs/project.md

         return self.__str__()
 ```

-This to make sure that we can track the api calls and when they were made, this is important to know because api endpoints get
+This to make sure that we can track the API calls and when they were made, this is important to know because API endpoints get
-updated and we want to keep track of how we made the call to compare the results with the new api calls.
+updated and we want to keep track of how we made the call to compare the results with the new API calls.

 You can add arbitratr items form other modules to the project.